localhost

 .use(router1)

-.use(router2)Adding the name and optional seed to the instance will make it a unique identifier prevent it from being called multiple times.
+.use(router2)Adding the name and optional seed to the instance will make it a unique identifier, preventing it from being called multiple times.

 Learn more about this in plugin deduplication.

-There are some case that global dependency make more sense than an explicit one.
+There are some cases where global dependency makes more sense than an explicit one.

 Global plugin example: